Havoc Overview Direct link to this section

 Immolation Aura at its base radiates fire damage around your character.
 Pushing it does some initial damage around your character and gives you a buff called Immolation Aura, which is the radiating damage around you.
 We have a ton of talents that buff the spell and change how it's used.
 The "general" Immolation Aura talents are:

-• Aura of Pain in our class tree increases the crit change of IA
+- Aura of Pain in our class tree increases the crit chance of IA

 Next we have the talents that greatly buff IA, making it a large focus of your build.
 These are what I call the Immolation Aura talents, which are all in our spec tree: